Apiculture (API) insurance provides a safety net for beekeepers’ primary income sources – honey, pollen collection, wax, and breeding stock.

 Final insurance payments are determined by using National Oceanic and Atmospheric Administration Climate Prediction Center data for the grid(s) and index interval(s) the beekeeper has chosen to insure.
 When the final grid index falls below the policy’s “trigger grid index”, an indemnity may be received.
 This insurance coverage is for a single peril, lack of precipitation.

 There is no action required by the beekeeper.
 A payout is generated when the amount of rainfall in a chosen grid area drops below a percentage of average, which was chosen at the time of application by the beekeeper.
 Loss payments are sent automatically no more than 60 days after the final grid index is released which may occur before the premium is billed.

 Rainfall Index Apiculture insurance does not require a historical record of a specific colony’s production.
 And, since average rainfall patterns and historical averages are used, an onsite inspection by an adjuster is not needed.
 Remember, coverage is not based on rainfall on a specific farm, orchard, ranch or weather station.
 Similarly, coverage is not dependent on one colonies lack of production, collapse or bee death.

 How much does it cover and what is the cost?

 The Rainfall Index Apiculture insurance program provides more coverage than the Farm Service Agency’s Noninsured Crop Disaster Assistance Program (FSA-NAP) program.
 Thanks to Federal government premium subsidies, the cost of insurance may be reduced by more than 50 percent.

 Is This Plan Right For You?

 Contact your trusted ProAg crop insurance agent for assistance in comparing the risk management options available to you and your unique apiculture operation.
+You should work with your trusted ProAg crop insurance agent to view the decision tool, map, and historical indices for your area to make sure that this product will be helpful to your operation.
 Come grow with confidence today.